Follow our path on Ex-Post Sustainability and Resilience Seasonal Joy

 In this case, there were lessons learned for JICA and Indonesia’s Ministry of the Environment programs about ownership and the right use of the equipment and retiring obsolete equipment.
 Talk about a commitment to learning from the ongoing success or failure of one’s projects!

-As you have read here on Valuing Voices for more than six years, unless we include post-project sustainability that asks our participants and partners how sustained their lives and livelihoods could be, and even resilient to shocks like political or climate change, we cannot say we are doing Sustainable Development.
+As you have read here on Valuing Voices for more than 6 years unless we include post-project sustainability that asks our participants and partners how sustained their lives and livelihoods could be and even resilient to shocks like political or climate change, we cannot say we are doing Sustainable Development.
 We need such lessons about what could be sustained and why.

 And as my gift to you this Holiday Season, let me share WV’s Learning Brief about Sustainability, with wise and provocative questions to ponder about dynamic systems, benchmarking, continuous learning, attribution, and managing expectations .
 World Vision shares how infrastructure and community groups and social cohesion fared well, yet lessons circled back to the need for JICA-like ‘monitoring’ and mirror rich ex-post lessons from FFP/Tufts (Rogers, Coates) and Hiller et al. that explains why we do ex-posts at all: “Project impact at the time of exit does not consistently predict sustainability“ .

-Now my gift: a few big lessons from the six years of researching sustainability across the development spectrum.
-I have found no evaluations that were only positive.
+Now my gift: a few big lessons from the 6 years of researching sustainability across the development spectrum.
+I have found no evaluations that were only positive OR ONLY NEGATIVE.
 Most results trended downwards, a few held steady, and all were mixed.
-We cannot assume the sustainability of results at closure, nor optimistic projections as we’ve seen in the climate arena.
+We cannot assume the sustainability of results at closure nor optimistic projections, as we’ve seen in the climate arena.

 - Designing with our participants and partners so what we do,